Cabub/ProgrammingLessons/Lesson1/README.md

 ## Download this repository

 If you have git installed, you can use ``` git clone https://github.com/Cabub/ProgrammingLessons.git ``` to download the repository, otherwise, just download the .zip file and extract.
 If you're here to learn programming, I'm not going to help you with git.
 That should be its own course.

-## Syntax

-Don't worry, the first lesson is easy, just some basic syntax.

 ### Hello world!